Rafael-Fontes-Baptista/Rafael-Fontes-Baptista/README.md

 📫  You can always reach me through my **LinkedIn**,

-📞  ...or if you prefer just give me a call :)
+📞  ...or if you prefer, give me a call :)

 **LinkedIn**: https://www.linkedin.com/in/rafael-fontes-baptista/